ChamaraNilanga/MindOpProjectBackend/README.md

 Further, learning goals may be communicated and learning timelines can be organized using a Learning Management System.
 As well as this proposed learning management system provides many benefits for students also.
 Students have the ability to access study materials at any time and from any location.

-Further, communication between the teacher and the student is increased because of the learning management system.
-Students can stay updated with the latest notices which come from teachers and instructors.
 Moreover, students will be able to easily access and share the learning materials because all the learning materials have been centralized into one location.

 Therefore, it causes to make students more engaging in their studies.
 For the team engagement in different aspects of the software development, the whole project has been divided into five basic components,

 •	User management and assignment management

 •	Quiz management & progress analytics

 •	payment, notification, blogs, and chat system

 •	content & file management

 •	course management and forum management

 As a whole, all five modules stated above have got approached by us in both front-end and back-end aspects.